dings-things/blog/content/posts/gmp/index.en.md

 ## Advantages of Goroutines
 ### Low Context Switching Cost
-As hardware has advanced, the concepts of *_multithreading_* and *_multitasking_* have emerged to utilize it efficiently.
+As hardware has advanced, the concepts of *_multithreading_ and *_multitasking_ have emerged to utilize it efficiently.
-> Multithreading: Multiple threads running within a single process
+> Multithreading: Multiple threads running within a single process (In a single-core environment, multithreading might be multitasking)
 >
 > Multitasking: Simultaneously executing multiple tasks (appearing so)